 Watch how Swapnil, a commerce graduate, battled this challenge, upskilled himself with the investment banking course, and now is on the path to his dream career.

-If you’ve graduated a year ago and are still looking for the right job, you’ve probably realised that you’re now competing with this year’s graduates.
+4. How do I get ahead of my competition and stay relevant in the job market?If you’ve graduated a year ago and are still looking for the right job, you’ve probably realised that you’re now competing with this year’s graduates.

 Time is now of the essence!
 To stay ahead of the competition, it’s imperative to consider a professional training program that opens up a gateway of new opportunities in the job market.